 I know I’ve mentioned this once or twice (or a hundred times) over the last few months but I’ll say it again.
 Australia loves rocks.
 So much.
 We have seen so many damn rocks.
 So what better way to finish my Western Australia road trip than by visiting an entire desert filled with rocks!?

 You heard me.
 In between the sea and the bush lies a desert (although I don’t know how sand dunes count as a desert) which has been penetrated by a million pointy rocks.
 No one really knows where they came from or how they got there, not even Wikipedia, but it’s super sciency probably.

 When you get to the park and pay the fee ($12) you can either drive or walk through, but you might as well do both as you want to be there while the sun sets, it’s pretty spectacular.
 There are places to park the car and there are lookouts to give you the best views of all the rocks.
 Endless rocks.
 Rocks for days.
 So.
 Many.
 Rocks.

-We parked Nigel in between all the rocks, cooked the last of our food as the sun set and then drove those last 200km back to Perth, more than ready to shower and sleep in a real bed, absolutely exhausted and pretty dirty after all the free campsites and no showers.
+We parked Nigel in between all the rocks, cooked the last of our food as we watched the sunset and then drove those last 200km back to Perth, more than ready to shower and sleep in a real bed, absolutely exhausted and pretty dirty after all the free campsites and no showers.

 It was an incredible road trip, so different to the south (more wildlife, more driving, less stuff) and it only cost us around $800 each, including the $400 whale shark swim.
 After driving all that way I was happy to say goodbye to Nigel and get back to reality.